Aapeli123/wilhelmiina-student-manager/README.md

 * Create and delete subjects, courses for subjects and groups for courses
 * Add users to groups
 * Send and delete messages between users, reply to messages
-* Users have passwords stored by hashing them with argon2id and salted using 128 byte salt
+* User passwords stored by hashing them with argon2id salted using 128 byte salt
 * Currently uses sqlite as database but it is really easy to change in db.go
 ## Pull requests welcome!